chartlingjs/Chartling.js/README.md

-# Chart.js
+# Chartling.js

-*Simple HTML5 Charts using the canvas element* [chartjs.org](http://www.chartjs.org)
+*Simple and extensible HTML5 canvas charts* [Chartling.js](http://chartlingjs.github.io/Chartling.js)

 ## Documentation

-You can find documentation at [chartjs.org/docs](http://www.chartjs.org/docs/).
+You can find documentation at [http://chartlingjs.github.io/Chartling.js](http://chartlingjs.github.io/Chartling.js).
 The markdown files that build the site are available under `/docs`.
 Please note - in some of the json examples of configuration you might notice some liquid tags - this is just for the generating the site html, please disregard.

 ## License

-Chart.js is available under the [MIT license](http://opensource.org/licenses/MIT).
+Chartling.js is available under the [MIT license](http://opensource.org/licenses/MIT).

 ## Bugs & issues